 a.
 Responsible for policy, guidance, and approval of emergency preparedness and security inspection programs (e.g., physical security, information security, and transportation security.

 b.
-Responsible for the planning, performance, documentation, and enforcement associated with the Headquarters emergency preparedness.
+Responsible for the planning, performance, documentation, and enforcement associated with the Headquarters emergency preparedness inspection program.

 05.04 Office of Nuclear Reactor Regulation (NRR)